 Do I Need Any Special Equipment?

 In short, no. You’ll need a large mixing bowl to make the mixture in, a good strong wooden spoon and a nice deep, round cake tin.
-It’s probably a good idea to acquire a reliable set of kitchen scales if you don’t have any already and spatulas and a rolling pin may also help with decorating.
+It’s probably a good idea to acquire a reliable set of kitchen scales if you don’t have any already and If you plan to get creative with decorating, having a rolling pin and spatulas on hand will come in handy.
+But beyond that, it's all about simple, classic baking tools.

 Recipe